DevExpress/XAF-Blazor-Kubernetes-example/README.md

 This repository contains the following useful resources:

-* a `Dockerfile` that helps you publish an app to a Linux container
+* a `Dockerfile` that helps you publish an app to a Linux container, and a version for a Windows container (`Dockerfile.win`)
-* *.yaml files that help you deploy an app to a Kubernetes cluster with Microsoft SQL Server database engine container, Horizontal Pod Autoscaler, and Ingress
+* *.yaml files that help you deploy an app to a Kubernetes cluster with a Microsoft SQL Server database engine container, Horizontal Pod Autoscaler, and Ingress

 The following diagram illustrates the cluster architecture: